kutycoi123/c-pthread-practice/assign2/assign2/assign2_part2/README.txt

 Q6: Is a new mutex, separate from what you have in Step 3, required to correctly implement this behavior?
 Why or why not?

+	- It's required to implement correctly since this new mutex is also shared among threads, therefore, reading/writing to this resource needs to be done consistently.
+	Only one thread should be able to get access to this resource at a time.
 Step 5: Performance
 -------------------